 Visit Homeland Security Careers to learn more about hiring paths and job opportunities available at the Department.

-The skills and training veterans acquired while serving the country may be well suited for jobs at the Department.
+The skills and training veterans gained while serving the country may be a good fit for jobs at the Department.

 Visit Veterans and Military Spouse Employment Opportunities and Veterans Employment Tips to learn more.